openstack-archive/fuel-web/docs/buildsystem.rst

   ones which are to be copied on Fuel ISO even if Internet connection is down.

-* **puppet** - contains the code used to pack Fuel puppet modules into a tarball that is afterwards put on Fuel ISO.

 * **packages** - contains DEB and RPM specs as well as make code for building those packages, included in Fuel DEB and RPM mirrors.